 The New Life was originally a print journal published by Reverend Dr. Frank Uhlir.
-Upon his death in 1985, Dr. Uhlir's widow passed along the editing of the journal to Douglas Gander, a devoted student of Dr. Uhlir's with a heart for making Dr. Uhlir's legacy of insight and wisdom available to a wider audience.
-The most recent issues of the Journal, Numbers 251 to 253, contain a compilation of Articles by Dr Uhlir and other related articles gleaned from a variety of sources over the years.
+Upon his death in 1980, Dr. Uhlir's widow continued publishing The New Life until her retirement, then bestowed the editing of the journal (along with many unpublished Uhlir writings) to Douglas Gander, a devoted student of Dr. Uhlir's with a heart for making Dr. Uhlir's legacy of insight and wisdom available to a wider audience.
+Later issues of The New Life contain a compilation of Articles by Dr Uhlir and other related articles gleaned from a variety of sources over the years.
 These issues can be found on the site, along with a growing collection of the reproduced works of Dr. Uhlir and other pertinent articles.

 Frank Uhlir